 - Local PersistentVolumes are currently not supported by cluster autoscaler.

-- When Pods request ephemeral storage, cluster autoscaler does not support scaling up a node pool with zero nodes that uses Local SSDs as ephemeral storage.
+- In GKE control plane version earlier than 1.24.5-gke.600, when pods request ephemeral storage, cluster autoscaler does not support scaling up a node pool with zero nodes that uses Local SSDs as ephemeral storage.

 - Cluster size limitations: up to 15,000 nodes and 150,000 Pods.
 Please account for other cluster limits and our best practices when running clusters of this size.